 Figure 5.
 Overview Diagram of the Robot, its Subsystems, and the Competition Board with the Robot’s Navigation Path.

-As seen in Figure 5, the robot is composed of three primary systems: the embedded control system, securing platform, and image processing system.
+As seen in Figure 5, the robot comprises three primary systems: the embedded control system, securing platform, and image processing system.
 The embedded control system will be used for navigating through the board by using various distance sensors, DC motors with magnetic encoders, and a Tiva-C microcontroller.
 The image processing system will be used to detect the dowels as well as its color by using a Raspberry Pi microcontroller and 5-megapixel Raspberry Pi camera.
 The securing platform will be used to secure the dowels onto the robot by using a V-shaped platform, a securing arm, and two servo motors that will operate the securing arm and V-shaped platform.
 Figure 5 also shows the competition board with the predetermined path that the robot will take.
-This path was chosen to minimize the amount of obstacles encountered by the robot and maximizing the amount of time the robot will be able to use the walls in order to align itself.
+This path was chosen to minimize the number of obstacles encountered by the robot and maximizing the amount of time the robot will be able to use the walls in order to align itself.

 Target Objective and Goal Analysis